Mom who nearly died after childbirth has a message for moms this Mother's Day - WFIN

 “Our slogan is to listen to black women, trust black women and invest in black women and if you do all of these things, we definitely believe that the issue can be solved,” said the alliance’s co-director, Angela Doyinsola Aina.
 “I think what has really propelled women is that numbers [statistics] don’t lie.”

-The three women ABC News’ Good Morning America spoke with all said they want women to be aware of the issue of maternal mortality, but not afraid to have children.
+The three women “GMA” spoke with all said they want women to be aware of the issue of maternal mortality, but not afraid to have children.
 They also want women to know the onus is not on them, but on the health care system to change.

 Here are their five things they want women, and officials, to know.